Categories

 Nausea and Purging

-On a physical level, many people experience nausea and vomiting during the initial stages of the ayahuasca experience.
+On a physical level, many people experience nausea and vomiting after the intake of Ayahuasca and along the initial stages of the ayahuasca ritualistic ceremony.
 This is often referred to as “purging” and is considered by traditional users to be a form of physical and spiritual cleansing.
 Biologically, the nausea is likely a result of the body’s reaction to some of the compounds in the brew, which can trigger the chemoreceptor trigger zone (CTZ) in the brain responsible for inducing vomiting.

 Long-Term Effects